andrelbourgeois/park-my-bike/README.md

 - A project demonstration can be found at this link.
 - Licensing information can be found in LICENSE.md.

+## Softwares Used
+- edge impulse
+- ImageMagick

 ## Installation
 x